-In this facility, the county will incorporate the engagement of other county departments, community based organizations who have experience serving youth in a custodial setting, and other partners with the youth in activities, experiences, and programming using a rehabilitative and therapeutic treatment approach.
-Each youth will have an Individualized Treatment Team, which will include the youth and may include a clinical therapist, a social worker, a teacher, a caseload counselor, supportive family members and other supportive adults, community members and mentors.
+In this facility, the county will incorporate the engagement of community based organizations and county departments who have experience serving youth in a custodial setting in activities, experiences, and programming using a rehabilitative and therapeutic treatment approach.
+Each youth will have an Individualized Treatment Team, which will include the youth, a clinical therapist, social worker, teacher (if applicable), caseload counselor, supportive family members and other supportive adults, community members and mentors.
 The Individualized Treatment Team is a collaborative multi-disciplinary effort intended to bring support to the youth in their rehabilitation process; this team will meet to review the youth's progress towards meeting their goals and will work together to create the youth's Individualized Rehabilitation Plan.
 When necessary, the team will also make adjustments and changes to the youth's Individualized Rehabilitation Plan in order to provide ongoing support to the youth as they work towards their goals.

-From the start, the emphasis will be on preparing the youth for eventual community reintegration upon their release.
+From the start, the emphasis will be on preparing the youth for eventual community reintegration.
 Once youth have completed significant aspects of their Individual Rehabilitation Plan, and with the input and evaluation of the youth's treatment team and the court, the youth may be transitioned to phase two-program facility where additional support services will be provided to prepare the youth for reentry into the community.
-In this phase the youth are still afforded many of the programs and services in phase one, with additional services to focus on needs such as housing, employment, family reunification, and continued treatment for substance addiction and mental health services.
+In this phase the youth are still afforded many of the programs and services in phase one, with additional services to focus on needs such as housing, employment, family reunification, and continued treatment for substance use disorder and mental health services.
 The youth will also be guided in obtaining appropriate forms of identification and aided in applying for services and assistance for which they are potentially eligible while in this phase of the program.
-By ensuring justice system, involved youth remain closer to their families and communities, family engagement throughout the treatment process can be strengthened, and families will have more opportunity to be involved in the treatment process.
+By ensuring justice involved youth remain closer to their families and communities, family engagement throughout the treatment process can be strengthened, and families will have more opportunity to be involved in the treatment process.

 For the second phase of this program, or phase two, the Probation Department will repurpose an existing building located in the City of San Bernardino, California, as a step-down from the SYTF in the high desert.
-There, the youth will be provided with continuing programs and services like those at the SYTF, but with additional programming options, which include limited/structured community access in order for them to more fully engage in, direct societal interaction.
+There, the youth will be provided with continuing programs and services like those at the SYTF, but with additional programming options in order for them to engage in direct societal interaction, including limited/structured community access.
 This is crucial to improving their reintegration process and prospects.
-For example, the youth may use the job preparedness skills become employed, at which point the program would transport them to and from work, and assisting with the reintegration process.
+For example, the youth may use the job preparedness skills to become employed, at which point the program will initially transport them to and from work until they have established their own means of transportation.
 Budgeting and financial planning training will be given an even greater focus, as will other independent living skills.
-Community members who are committed to helping the youth make lasting changes are also partners in this treatment process, and will be involved to help ensure youth are on the right pathway to success upon release.
-The focus on the youth's foundational support system and development as a person will be prioritized.
+Community members who are committed to helping the youth make lasting changes will also be partners in this treatment process, and will be involved to help ensure youth are on the right pathway to success upon release.
+The focus on the youth's foundational support system and development as a person will continue to be prioritized and enhanced.